Third Order Regular of Saint Francis of Penance: Province of the Sacred Heart of Jesus

 As their own union could not be effected, some of the Brooklyn Brothers determined to ask for a dispensation from their religious vows in order to join the friars in Nebraska.
 In the spring of 1907, several left New York and transferred to Spalding.
 The former superior, Bro.
 Raphael, appears to have been among them.
 That July, led by Bro.
 Linus, 23 Brothers also left Brooklyn and went to Spalding.
 At that point, the Nebraska community had increased from the initial size of six to thirty.
 Relying heavily upon the teaching experience of the New York Brothers, the community opened Spalding College in January 1908.

-During that year of upheaval for the Brooklyn foundation, the diocesan community of Franciscan Brothers at Loretto—now in the new Diocese of Altoona—also sought incorporation with the Third Order Regular friars with the approval of their bishop, the Rt.
-Rev. Eugene A. Garvey.
+During that year of upheaval for the Brooklyn foundation, the diocesan community of Franciscan Brothers at Loretto—now in the new Diocese of Altoona—also sought incorporation with the Third Order Regular friars with the approval of their bishop, the Eugene A. Garvey.
 This was done on December 29, 1907.
 Permission for their admission received papal approval on May 22, 1908, and the union was achieved on May 28.
-To oversee this process, the minister general in Rome sent Fr.
-Jerome Zazzara, T.O.R., as his delegate, assisted by Fr.
-Anthony Balastieri, T.O.R.
+To oversee this process, the minister general in Rome sent Jerome Zazzara, as his delegate, assisted by Anthony Balastieri.
 Brother Raphael and three other Brothers came from Spalding to help in the process.

-At the request of Bishop Garvey, who was struggling to meet the needs of Italian-speaking Catholics, Fr.
-Jerome accepted charge of the Church of St. Anthony of Padua at Johnstown, Pennsylvania, in November 1909 as a permanent ministry of the friars, appointing his fellow Italian, Fr.
-Anthony, as pastor.
+At the request of Bishop Garvey, who was struggling to meet the needs of Italian-speaking Catholics, Jerome accepted charge of the Church of St. Anthony of Padua at Johnstown, Pennsylvania, in November 1909 as a permanent ministry of the friars, appointing his fellow Italian, Anthony, as pastor.
 With the establishment of a small community of friars in that parish, there now existed three separate communities in the United States, the minimum canonically required for an independent province.
-The following month, Fr.
-Jerome also accepted the Church of Our Lady of Mount Carmel, Altoona, Pennsylvania, and took on the office of pastor himself.
+The following month, Jerome also accepted the Church of Our Lady of Mount Carmel, Altoona, Pennsylvania, and took on the office of pastor himself.

 The four houses in the United States were erected into a province, 24 September 1910, under the title of the Province of the Most Sacred Heart of Jesus.
-Fr.
 Jerome was appointed as the first minister provincial.
 The Archbishop of Chicago later gave the friars charge of Sts.
 Peter and Paul Slavic Church in that city, and a new college was to be opened at Sioux City, Iowa, in 1912.
 At that point, the American Province had five friaries, two colleges, 65 professed members, and 20 novices and postulants.
-Fr.
 Raphael Breheny, original superior of the Brooklyn Brothers, was elected the first native minister provincial in 1913.
 The provincial motherhouse is at St. Francis University, Loretto, Pennsylvania.